Junior roller derby: 2015

 July 2015 the JRDA hosted the inaugural Junior Roller Derby World Cup held in Kent, Washington.

 Although a number of nations were expected to participate, only 3 countries attended, with the USA providing two teams, one representing USA West and the other USA East.
 The two other nations were Canada and Australia.

 The first day of competition saw each team play each other to determine seeding for the following days competition bracket.
 The final was won by USA West defeating USA East.
 Canada took third place over Australia.

 2018

-The 2018 edition of the Junior Roller Derby World Cup was held in Feasterville-Trevose, Pennsylvania in July 2018.
+The 2018 edition of the Junior Roller Derby World Cup was held in Philadelphia, Pennsylvania in July 2018.
 The participating nations again were Australia, Canada and the United States split into East and West teams whilst Team Great Britain Junior Roller Derby and a Europe representative team were involved for the first time.

 2021

-The 2021 Junior World Cup host city was announced as the Canadian city of Regina, Saskatchewan. however this was cancelled due to the Covid 19 pandemic.
+The 2021 Junior World Cup host city was announced as the Canadian city of Regina, Saskatchewan. however this was cancelled due to the COVID-19 pandemic.

 2023

-The 2023 Junior World Cup host city has been announced as the French city of Valence.
+The 2023 Junior World Cup was hosted in the French city of Valence.

+2025

+The 2025 Junior World Cup was hosted in Brisbane from July 26 to 28, 2025.
+The participating teams in the Open Division were USA, Canada, United Kingdom, France, Belgium, and Australia.
+The Female Division participants were USA, Mexico, Denmark, Sweden, Australia, and New Zealand.
+USA took home both divisions' gold medals.